snowflake_streaming

 Allows Snowflake to ingest data from your data pipeline using Snowpipe Streaming.

-To help you configure your own snowflake_streaming output, this page includes two example data pipelines.
+To help you configure your own snowflake_streaming output, this page includes example data pipelines.

 • Common